tofnoob/tofnoob.github.io/resources/dark_crystals.md

 The ToF discord can be found at:

 ## ToF Competition
 Once in a while you can find Twitter/X competitions to win a certain amount of DC by sharing and retweeting posts.
-A recent competition in 2024 had the first prize at 40,000 DC!!
+A recent competition in 2024 had the first prize at **42,000** DC!!

-These competitions can be a bit harder to find, but looking on the ToF Twitter, ToF Discord and ToF subreddit helps.
+These competitions usually appear in the Discord channel `discord-event-news`, which sometimes get re-posted on the ToF subreddit.

 ## Twitch Drops
 Major game releases often come with Twitch rewards if you watch participating streams for 30 minutes per day.
 Create a free Twitch account and watch the stream for the target time each day to get free rewards such as DC, red nucleus and red vouchers!
 Here's a list of participating steams when drops are happening https://www.twitch.tv/directory/category/tower-of-fantasy?filter=drops